andyngo/conversable-for-scriptable/README.md

     type: "sms",
     photo: "1.png"
   },
-  // the rest of the objects go here
+  // the rest of the array goes here
 ]
 ```